Five folding treadmills lined up side by side for our best folding treadmills UK comparison

 What is the most compact folding treadmill?

 The Reebok i-Run 5.0 is the most compact full-size folder here, dropping to just 31 cm high and arriving with no assembly, while the Echelon Stride 30 folds flat for easy storage against a wall.
+The Wellfit TM032 folds upright rather than flat, standing just 17 cm deep against a wall, which suits a different kind of gap.

 Can I run on a folding treadmill or are they only for walking?